sdegutis/immaculata.dev/site/public/api/module-hooks.md

 useTree(tree: FileTree): ModuleHook
 ```

+This actually has two different but inherently correlated purposes:

+* Module invalidation
+* Loading from memory

 Returns a hook that hooks into Node.js's
 built in `import` and `require`
 and returns the contents from [tree.files](filetree.md#files)